FreePYQ logoFreePYQ

 Explanation:

-The core concept is identifying specific digit positions in a series.
+Key point: identifying specific digit positions in a series.
 The series is 7 2 7 5 9 6 4 6 6 6 5 6 9 6 1 1 2 2 7 5 3.
 We need odd digits preceded and followed by even digits.
 Checking each odd digit: 7 (preceded by 2, followed by 7 - not even), 5 (preceded by 7, followed by 9 - not even), 9 (preceded by 5, followed by 6 - yes), 5 (preceded by 6, followed by 6 - yes), 7 (preceded by 2, followed by 5 - not), 5 (preceded by 7, followed by 3 - not).
-Only two instances (9 and 5) meet the criteria, making option A correct.
+Only two instances (9 and 5) meet the criteria, so option A is correct.
 Other options miscount the occurrences.

 Question 98